Tobique First Nation: Confrontation with New Brunswick Power Corporation

 On June 30, 2009, the provincial Minister of Aboriginal Affairs committed to funding the clean-up of toxic and other wastes dumped at and around the dam, as well as restoration of eroded riverbanks, further damages noted by the Tobique.
-The effects of the dams on the St. John's River have been to drastically reduce the Atlantic Salmon run, cutting into the ability of the Tobique to feed themselves and adversely affecting the local economy.
+The dams on the St. John's River have drastically reduced the Atlantic Salmon run, cutting into the ability of the Tobique to feed themselves and adversely affecting the local economy.

-As the blockade entered its third month in the summer of 2009, Ottawa’s Department of Justice accepted the Tobique First Nation’s specific land claim for negotiation.
+As the blockade entered its third month in the summer of 2009, the federal government's Department of Justice accepted the Tobique First Nation’s specific land claim for negotiation.
 It is likely to be one of the largest in Atlantic Canada.
-The Tobique wanted to negotiate some sharing of benefits from the dam, with some portion of electricity available at least to reserve residents but preferably also for resale.
+The Tobique wish to negotiate some sharing of benefits from the dam, with some portion of electricity available at least to reserve residents but preferably also for resale.

-An offer by New Brunswick Power to resolve the dispute by offering up to 5 megawatts of power from the dam, which produces approximately 20 megawatts, is under consideration.
+A deal was reached in December 2009 to share electricity, remediate the dump site and provide training for First Nation members to work at the dam.
+Under the December 2009 deal, New Brunswick Power will provide five megawatts of power from the dam to the Tobique.
+The dam produces approximately 20 megawatts.
 However, with modern run of the river hydroelectric technology, the power potential of the river is very much greater, in hundreds of megawatts.